Code-Institute-Submissions/jboyd8-milestone-project-2/README.md

 #### Current Features
 The current features of this dashboard include multiple interactive charts.
 By clicking on any value in any of the charts, all other charts will filter accordingly.
+Charts include:
+* Shark Attacks by Year
+* Shark Attacks By Country
+* Shark Attacks by Type
+* Shark Attacks by Area
+* Shark Attacks by Outcome (fatal or not)

 #### Future Features
 Future features will depends on the data available.
 I would like to add a chart to show attacks by species.
 The data in the species column of this